 Below I’ve got three variations on my favorite make-ahead smoothie bags this time of year!
 I tend to switch it up depending on the season, and I don’t go out of season if I can help it.

 One more thing before I share the smoothie recipes- these little babies SAVED me during my last postpartum period.
-Granted, I had my son in late May so the weather was much warmer than it is now in December and January, but they were a godsend.
+Granted, I had my son in late May so the weather was much warmer than it is now, but they were a godsend.

 Not only did an icy smoothie cool me down in the mornings (postpartum sweats are real, yo) but they were grabbable, easy, and – this is the best part- I could pour them into a large cup with a straw and drink one with one hand while I held a breastfeeding baby with the other.